chiefeh/chiefeh.github.io/docs/index.md

 in future when I forget things and for the benefit of others who are in a similar position.
 I've chosen MkDocs as the way to convert Markdown files into nice to look at websites with search.
-See the about section to see how I built this (and is acting as my first project to learn about this new world!)

 ## GitHub Pages using MkDocs
 This is the first step, to create this site and use it as an anchor around